uwla/vue-data-table/README.md

 #### Default action buttons

-By default, DataTable will show the following components for each action
+By default, VUeDataTable will show the following components for each action

 ```html
 <!-- view button -->